 In the meantime, the Association of Pediatrics recommends asking yourself the following questions:1

 - Is your child excessively worried or anxious about several situations or activities?

 - Does anxiety lead to restlessness, fatigue, difficulty concentrating, irritability, muscle tension, and/or sleep disturbance?

-- Has your child’s anxiety or outward symptoms significantly impair his/her social, academic, or other functioning?
+- Has your child’s anxiety or outward symptoms significantly impaired their social, academic, or other functioning?

 - Does the anxiety occur more days than not and continue for a significant duration?
-(Have your child’s anxiety symptoms lasted for at least 6 months?
-Do the bouts of anxiety occur at least 3 to 5 times per week and last for at least an hour?)
+(Have your child’s anxiety symptoms lasted for at least six months?
+Do the bouts of anxiety occur at least three to five times per week and last for at least an hour?)